JoeCleveland/Compiler/README.md

 ### Parsing

 Parsing is the process of sequentially looking through the tokens and building a parse tree based on grammar of the language.
-We specify the grammar in Backus-Naur form, which is a set of relations from non-terminals, which are overarching grammatical structures, to more specific structures and terminals (tokens).
+We specify the grammar in Backus-Naur form, which is a set of productions from non-terminals, which are overarching grammatical structures, to more specific structures and terminals (tokens).
 As a simple example, the following is a grammar for parsing simple expressions.
 ```
 EXPRESION -> EXPRESSION + TERM | TERM